WithoutHaste/WithoutHaste.DataFiles/documentation/WithoutHaste.DataFiles.DotNet.ParameterCategory.md

 ## 1: Normal

+Normal parameter.

 ## 2: OutOrRef

 Parameter is either an out or a ref parameter.

 ## 3: Out

+An out parameter.

 ## 4: Ref

+A ref parameter.

 ## 5: Optional